p-ranav/argparse/README.md

 #### Accessing optional arguments without default values

-If you do not require an optional argument to present but has no good default value for it, you can combine testing and accessing the argument as following:
+If you require an optional argument to be present but have no good default value for it, you can combine testing and accessing the argument as following:

 ```cpp
 if (auto fn = program.present("-o")) {